elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Reasons:
 - A prebuilt rule which is being modified has a much higher chance of ending up as `is_customized: true` than `false`.
 Given that we cannot know this for certain, marking it as customized is the best educated guess.
 - If we ended up making a wrong assumption in that previous point, it can be corrected the next time the rule is upgraded, or if the rule is modified again and the rule asset is found this time.
-- A rule which is missing its base version makes more sense being customized than non-customized from a domain-modelling poitn of view.
+- A rule which is missing its base version makes more sense being customized than non-customized from a domain-modelling point of view.
 - The alternative of rejecting the update on a simple field name change is just bad UX: a user just wants to change a rule's name and probably doesn't care that the corresponding `security-rule` asset is not installed.

 ### In the UI